flatsiedatsie/Mi_Flower_mate_plugin/README.md

 ## Installation (short version)
 Install the plugin as usual.
 See: https://www.domoticz.com/wiki/Using_Python_plugins

 You also need the Bluepy library to be installed.
-If you don't mind that python 3.5 is installed, just enter these commands in the terminal:

-  sudo apt-get install python3-pip libglib2.0-dev<br/>
-  sudo pip3 install bluepy<br/>

-Alternatively, you can try:

 wget https://bootstrap.pypa.io/get-pip.py<br/>
 sudo python3 get-pip.py<br/>
 sudo python3 -m pip install bluepy<br/>

+Alternatively, you can use apt-get, but might install python 3.5 as well.
+If you are trying to stay on python 3.4, use the wget method above.

+  sudo apt-get install python3-pip libglib2.0-dev<br/>
+  sudo pip3 install bluepy<br/>

 In automatic mode, the plugin will do bluetooth scans at startup, and integrate any Mi Flora Devices it finds.